What is Nithiodote and how is it used?

 - If clinical suspicion of cyanide poisoning is high, administer NITHIODOTE without delay.

 - Comprehensive treatment of acute cyanide intoxication requires support of vital functions.
 Administration of sodium nitrite and sodium thiosulfate should be considered adjunctive to appropriate supportive therapies.
-Airway, ventilatory and circulatory support, and oxygen administration should not be delayed to administer sodium nitrite and sodium thiosulfate [see WARNINGS AND PRECAUTIONS].
+Airway, ventilatory and circulatory support, and oxygen administration should not be delayed in order to administer sodium nitrite and sodium thiosulfate [see WARNINGS AND PRECAUTIONS].